danielharrell/open-eyes-lect-2017-18/Open.md

     - Also why what it means to transcend egoism is in terms of selfhood.

+    - Whether we start with thought, as in Descartes, or start in perception, in Hume, we get no farther than that relatedness.

 - Example of self-transcendence, but in terms of self-hood:

     - Lesser novelist than Eliot: awakening of Dorothea